 - Check your blades.
 The average windshield wiper blade lasts about six months to a year.
 You can tell if a blade is starting to go if it leaves streaks behind.

 - Use the defroster.
 Moisture inside a vehicle can create a fog on the windows.
 Paul recommends using defrosters with the air conditioning on and the vents open for fresh air.
 “Air conditioning, by design, dries the air,” he said.

 - Turn on your lights.
 Your headlights are valuable equipment for battling low visibility when driving in the rain.
 You’ll want to turn them on even if you’re just passing through a light sun shower.
 It will help you see better, and a lot of states require drivers to turn on their headlights when using windshield wipers.
-If your vehicle has daytime running lights, don’t forget to manually turn on your headlights.
-This will activate your vehicle’s taillights as well, helping other vehicles to see you.
-Don’t forget to periodically clean your headlights, either.
-Mud and dirt can cloud lenses, reducing illumination by up to 90 percent.
-Stop periodically – if you can do so safely – to clean your headlights.
-And, while you may be tempted to go with the high beams, low beams are more effective during rain and fog.
+While you may be tempted to go with the high beams, low beams are more effective during rain and fog.
+Don’t forget to periodically clean your headlights, too.
+Mud and dirt can cloud lenses, reducing illumination by up to 90%.